Designing transmission with a long-term vision

 • Adds system reliability, stability and capacity for the Western Interconnection, which is the power grid that connects all of the western states.

-The TWE Project represents the type of right-sized, renewable and regional transmission envisioned in multiple federal and regional policies and studies to connect the West's most productive onshore renewable resources with the markets that need them.
+The TWE Project represents the type of regional transmission envisioned in multiple federal and regional policies and studies to connect the West's generation resources.

 Capacity expansion map